sr320/course-fish270/Week_3.md

     - Presence/absence of stomach
     - Length of intestine

-We will divide this lecture in these main sections:
+-We will divide this lecture in these main sections:
 	- Oral cavity (jaw, teeth, pharyngeal jaw and gill rakers)
 	- Stomach (gizzard and stomach)
 	- Piloric caeca
-- Intestine (intestine and spiral valve)
+	- Intestine (intestine adn spiral valve)
 	- Rectum

 - Jaw